hmmh/backend-autologin/README.md

 # TYPO3 Backend Auto Login

 This extension will allow you to login to the TYPO3 backend without providing username and password manually.
-This may be quite usefull during development.
+This may be quite usefull during development and may save a lot of time.

 ## Installation

-Installation can be done via extension manager or by using composer.
+Installation can be done via the TYPO3 extension manager or by using composer.
 As auto login will only work in development mode use `--dev` option for composer installation.

     composer require hmmh/be-auto-login --dev